What Is Active Directory (AD)?

 Step 5: Using ADUC’s Advanced Features

-- Reset Passwords: Right-click a user > Reset Password
+- Reset Passwords: Right-click user → Reset Password

 - Move Objects: Drag and drop between OUs